 - Font types and sizes

 You must use the same colors, font styles, and font sizes across all your communication channels.
 Do not shift from one style to another.
-We suggest that you give it some thought before committing to a certain style.
+We suggest that you give it some thought before committing to a certain style when you create a logo or other branding elements.

 Also, it is better to work with professionals to get a branding package than to do it on your own.